Slitting Machines

 Slitting machines are widely used to cut soft materials such as paper and plastic films.
-Slitters have winding and rewinding sections that present a challenge to the machine’s control system.
-Optima has completed a number of slitting machine upgrades.
+Slitters have winding and rewinding sections that present a challenge to the machine control system.
+Optima have completed a number of slitting machine upgrades.
 Below you can find descriptions of both the machine’s working principles and the control system philosophy employed by Optima for one particular project.

 Click here to read the full description